 They are totally different applications and will look different in your kitchen.
 We will look at both options so you can decide which one is right for you.

 Professional Refrigerator vs. Combining Two Units?

-There are two ways to buy a 48 inch refrigerator.
-The first is the one unit professional refrigerator.
+There are two ways to buy a 48-inch refrigerator.
+The first is buying a one-unit professional refrigerator.

-The second is to purchase 2 integrated refrigerators, at 30" and 18" or two 24" units to make a total 48" width.
+The second is to purchase two integrated refrigerators, at 30 and 18 inches or two 24-inch units to make a total of 48 inches in width.